cpp-tutor/dbasic/README.md

 The intention is to recreate the original programming enviroment that existed in the late 1960s at Dartmouth College running on a GE-225 mainframe and accessed by teletype terminals, having been inspired by the book "Endless Loop" by Mark Jones Lorenzo.
 The compiler is the major part of this project.

 Ultimately I'd like to support all of the Dartmouth BASICs (First thru Sixth); there is a runtime switch to turn functionality on and off (`./dbasic 1` enables only First Edition keywords, for example).
-The complete set of keywords from Basic The First (1964) is available **now including one- and two-dimensional arrays** ~~apart from `DEF` and `FN`~~, and also with `INPUT` from Basic The Third to enable the Football Championship program `ftball.txt` to run.
+The complete set of keywords up to Basic The Second (1964) are available, and also with `INPUT` from Basic The Third (to enable the Football Championship program `ftball.txt` to run).

-* 2022/03/03: Tag 0.10.1 (hopefully) complete implementation of Basic The First
+* 2022/03/03: Tag 0.10.1 (hopefully complete) implementation of Basic The First (May 1964).

+* 2022/05/02: Tag 0.20.1 (hopefully complete) implementation of Basic The Second (October 1964, originally known as CARDBASIC).

 ## Bugs